divakarsingh/lamp-php-mysql-backup/README.md

 ```

 ## Disclaimer
 Although this script does not delete any existing content, you are advised to take backup of the server before running the script for the first time.
+As of now this is pretty simple and no-nonsense script which just works.